BioImage-Archive/bia-integrator/api/Readme.md

 ### Install recommended extensions

-If doing any development on the project, consider installing the recommended extensions.
+If doing any development on the project, consider installing the recommended extensions:

+* ms-python.black-formatter
+* ms-python.debugpy
+* ms-python.python

 ## Running the api